DataDog/dd-sdk-reactnative/docs/advanced_configuration.md

 Logs are not recorded and calling a `DdLogs` method before the actual initialization might break logging.

-Refer to the [`example app`](https://github.com/DataDog/dd-sdk-reactnative-examples/tree/main/rum-react-navigation-async) to see an asynchronous implementation of Datadog with React navigation.
+If you experience any issue setting up the asynchronous initialization of Datadog you can check out our [example application][7]

 ## Delaying the initialization